KonstantinosKolokythas/Analytics-Tools-Setup/README.md

 [Anaconda Download Link](https://www.anaconda.com/products/individual-b)

-Anaconda includes Spyder, Jupyter Notebook, R Studio
+Anaconda included Jupyter Notebook and can install RStudio from its' platform.
+Standalone installation links for these tools can also be found below.

-## Jupyter
+## Jupyter Notebook

 Project Jupyter is a project and community whose goal is to develop open-source software, open-standards, and services for interactive computing across dozens of programming languages".
-Project Jupyter's name is a reference to the three core programming languages supported by Jupyter, which are **Ju**lia, **Py**thon and **R**, and also a homage to Galileo's notebooks recording the discovery of the moons of Jupiter.
+Project Jupyter's name is a reference to the three core programming languages supported by Jupyter, which are Julia, Python and R and also an homage to Galileo's notebooks recording the discovery of the moons of Jupiter.
 Supported browsers are the latest versions of Firefox, Chrome & Safari.

 * If you use conda, installation with:
 `conda install -c conda-forget jupyterlab`